-5 Tips to Help Keep Your Kids Safe
+5 Tips to Help Keep Your Young Athletes Safe

 - Have properly fitting equipment.